-- · Ways of being removed from their wheelchair i.e. the number of persons necessary for assistance. - Whether to extend or move extremities when lifting becasue of pain, catheter bags, spasticity, braces, etc. - After evacuation: ask if medical attention is required and if a wheelchair is not available, ask where they would be comfortable.
+- If recommended, ways of being removed from their wheelchair ie. The numbers of persons necessary for assistance. - Whether to extend or move extremities when lifting because of pain, catheter bags, spasticity, brace, etc. - After evacuation, ask if medical attention is required and if a wheelchair is not available, ask where they would be comfortable.